-Figure 76: Camera menu
+Figure 78: Camera menu

-Touching the video camera icon at the top of the screen will open the Camera Menu, shown in Figure 76.
+Touching the video camera icon at the top of the screen will open the Camera Menu, shown in Figure 78.

 Additionally, if the drone has a DJI camera, a sidebar with some camera controls will appear.
-The sidebar's camera controls are enumerated in yellow in Figure 76, and a description of each button is below.
+The sidebar's camera controls are enumerated in yellow in Figure 78, and a description of each button is below.

 - 1. Camera Mode Switch Use this switch to change the camera between photo mode (left), and video mode (right). - 2.
-Photo Capture Mode / Recording Time If the camera is in photo mode, this displays the capture mode (Single or Burst).
+Photo Capture Mode / Recording Time If the camera is in photo mode, this displays the capture mode.
+A slider underneath this will toggle between Single, and the most recently used non-Single photo mode.
 If the camera is in video mode, this displays how many minutes and seconds have been recorded by the current recording.